 For the first two options, you can set up a simple Google Alert.
 It’s free and easy.

 On Google Alerts you can track also your competitors’ keywords instead of brand mentions.
-If you find anything that’s relevant to your business and you think you did it better then your competitors, it’s the right time to reach out for backlink.
+If you find anything that’s relevant to your business and you think you did it better than your competitors, it’s the right time to reach out for a backlink.

 Step 3 – Spy on their organic traffic

-I’ll show you how you can identify these pages quickly on Scorecard.
+I’ll show you how you can identify these pages quickly on UberSuggest.

-Into the Website URL fill out your competitor’s address, your email and, if you don’t know your competitor’s brand terms, just skip that part.
-Click the “Grade My Brand” button, which will redirect you to the result page.
+Into the Website URL fill out your competitor’s domain.
+Click the “Search” button, which will redirect you to the keyword results page.

-Scroll down where you can see your competitor’s keywords that got them the most traffic.
+Listed on the left you can see the keywords that have brought them the most traffic.